Convergence of space-discretised gKPZ via Regularity Structures: Discrete Regularity Structures

 \ee where we have used the shorthands $z = (t,x)\in\mb{R}^{d+1}$ and $\xi^N(z) = \xi^N_t(x) = \xi_{2^{2N}t}(2^N\,x)$ and the integral is the semi-discrete integral i.e. integrals over space are actually the Riemann sums $2^{-dN}\sum_{x\in\mb{T}^{d}_N}$.
 Notice that due to assumption of centrality on our noise and the properties of cumulants, we have $\mb{E}\left[\xi^N(z)\xi^N(0)\right] = \mb{E}_c\left[\xi^N(z),\xi^N(0)\right]$.
 One can check that the constant $c_N$ in \cite[Sec.
 2.3]{MH21} associated to $\btau$ is the same as the quantity above and our renormalisation map achieves the same effect theirs does. \end{example}

 In the manner explained above one can compute the counter terms $C_N$ associated with any $\btau\in\mc{T}_-$.
-The following example explains the departure due to our noises being (generally) non-Gaussian from the usual homogeneous Gaussian case.
+The following example explains the difference that stems from the fact that we allow for noises that are (generally) non-Gaussian.

 \begin{example} Consider the tree: $\btau = $.
 One checks then that: